HeliosInteractive/sails-hook-migrate/README.md

  - Create a `migrations` folder
  - `sails lift`

-Migrate will detect the connection specified by your sails config.
+Migrate will detect the connection specified by your sails config and run migrate up.
 You can also override the connection settings in the configuration.

 ## Configuration